MSDN-WhiteKnight/CilTools/CilView/readme.txt

 6. Select type from the "Type" drop-down list in the main window
 7. Select method in the left panel.

-You can also search assemblies,types and methods by entering the fragment of their names into the "Find" text field and pressing the ">" button.
+You can also search assemblies, types and methods by entering the fragment of their names into the "Find" text field and pressing the ">" button.
 CIL View searches methods in the currently selected type, if the type is selected.
 In a similar way, types are searched in the currently selected assembly, if one is selected.
 The search results are shown in the context menu.
 Clicking on the menu item navigates to the corresponding object.

 8. The right panel will display the CIL disassembly of the selected method.